 Facebook Messaging.

 Facebook has a messenger where your guest can ask you direct questions that will not be shared on your public page.
-It is important to respond to your clients as quickly as you can in this industry as it is a competitive one.
-You can set up instant replies on Facebook., or turn your Facebook messaging status to “away” outside business hours so that your guest is aware that you will not be able to respond after a certain hour.
+It is important to respond to enquiries quickly to stand out from your competition.
+To help you manage this, you can set up instant replies on Facebook, or turn your Facebook messaging status to “away” outside business hours so people know when to expect a response.
 If you have a response time of 15 minutes, you can even get yourself a “Very responsive to messages” badge on your Facebook page.

 For more on messaging: Facebook Messaging Help page.